vanderkorn/vulgar/README.md

 - `$ vulgar init` to install a new instance of the v#!g@r seed
 - `$ npm install` to install all local dependencies
 - `$ typings install` to install necessary typings
+- `$ mongod` in a separate terminal, to fire up MongoDB
 - `$ npm run build` to build necessary front-end code with Webpack
 - `$ npm start` to enable hot module reloading and build on file change
 - In a new terminal, `gulp serve` to transpile, bundle, and serve our backend on file change